 - Destination port: 24000 (instance port)

-A packet sent to a different destination from this IP address might end up using the same NAT IP address and NAT port at the same time to allow more connections than the number of ports assigned to this VM.
+A packet sent to a different destination from this IP address might use the same NAT IP address and NAT port at the same time to allow more connections than the number of ports assigned to this instance.

 IP address allocation